 Where your body stores fat has a lot to do with hormones, and female hormones direct fat primarily to the hips, thighs, and butt.
 Unfortunately, once fat gets there, it’s reluctant to move.
 From an evolutionary perspective, this makes perfect sense because when a woman breastfeeds a baby, her body draws specifically on hip and thigh fat for the extra calories needed for milk production.
 That’s why pregnant women tend to gain a lot of weight in their lower bodies, and why those who breastfeed usually lose that weight more quickly after their pregnancies.
 Of course, if you aren’t planning to nurse a baby anytime soon, you’d probably like to tell evolution where it can stick its thigh fat.

 Cardiovascular exercise is crucial if you want to lose thigh fat.
 Thigh toning exercises can firm the muscles and skin to help your legs appear a bit thinner, but they can’t actually force your body to burn fat on your thighs instead of somewhere else.
 When the body uses fat as fuel, it takes it from all over, not just from the limb that’s in motion.
 So the best way to reduce inner thigh fat is to work your whole body with 30 to 60 minutes of cardio, five to seven days a week.
 Focus on athletics like running, swimming, biking, and other exercises that require a sustained effort rather than short bursts of energy.
+You can get started at home, especially with the variety of online cardio videos from Amazon, many of them free with Amazon Prime.

 Weight training is an important way to reduce thigh fat.
 The more muscle tissue you have, the more calories your body burns to sustain itself while at rest.
 Again, don’t just focus on your thighs; the leg press will help firm your thigh muscles, but by also lifting weights with your arms, you can improve your body’s overall ratio of muscle to fat even more quickly.
 And the better that ratio is, the more fat you’ll burn just sitting around.
 As tempting as spot-toning may be, it just doesn’t work as well as a whole-body approach to burning fat.